jonathanglasmeyer/bachelor/thesis/src/Main.md

 # Conclusion

-The primary question of the present thesis was: given that we are interested in improving speech recognition accuracy of keywords in university lectures, what is the advantage of creating a lecture-specific LM and interpolating it with a generic model and how can we measure this advantage?
+The primary question of the present thesis was: given that we are interested in improving speech recognition accuracy of keywords in university lectures, what is the advantage of creating a lecture-specific LM and interpolating it with a generic model and how can we measure this improvement?
 A secondary question was: how can we use the results of this approach to provide graphical interfaces for improving the user's ability to search and scan a given speech medium?

 The strategy for answering the primary question consisted in first explaining the basic concepts of speech recognition and its scientific history in order to locate our approach in relation to other research and paradigms.
 We stated that our approach follows the statistical pattern-recognition paradigm.
-This paradigm sees ASR as the process of measuring features in the acoustic signal and then performing a search process using these features to find hypotheses using different sources such as acoustic and language models.
+This paradigm sees ASR as the process of measuring features in the acoustic signal and then performing a search process using these features to find hypotheses using different sources, in particular acoustic and language models.
 Its use of fixed input features distinguishes it from *integrative approaches* which dynamically learn the input features.

 We furthermore established that lecture transcription can be classified as *speaker-independent large-vocabulary continuous speech recognition* (SI-LVCSR).

 After explaining the fundamental speech recognition concepts of phonemes, phonetic dictionaries, search as well as acoustic and language models, we presented an overview of the scientific work done on lecture transcription.
 Here we distinguished generalization and specialization approaches.
 While the former try to capture general characteristics of lectures -- for example by adapting acoustic models to account for "filler sounds" which are very common in lectures -- the latter try to use context specific to a single lecture (*meso* level) or even parts of a single lecture (*micro* level).
 Furthermore, methods using lecture material such as slides can be differentiated into two groups: those that only use the information existent in the material itself and those that use "derived" data such as Wikipedia articles crawled by using words from the material as search queries.
 Our approach can thus be categorized as a specialization approach operating on the *meso* level, only using immediately available data for the material corpus.

 In the next step we looked at the 6 lectures from Open Yale Courses that were used as test data, displaying the heterogenity in quantity and style of each lecture material.
 We noted that only 20% of the available lectures have lecture material at all, and only 20% of these have typical "slides", which posed the question if material types such as excercise sheets or reading assignments have a detrimental effect on the recognition performance.
-This however proved not to be the case, as the later analysis showed.

 Our next step was to consider the implementation of the LM-Interpolation approach.
 We introduced the general architecture of the *Sphinx 4 Framework* used as the basis for performing speech recognition and explained the *InterpolatedLanguageModel* component.
 This component makes it possible to specify multiple LMs with associated weights in order to faciliate the interpolation of probabilities for a given n-gram.
 We then described the tool pipeline used to perform recognition and analysis with a baseline and an interpolated run.
 An important part in converting the material PDF to a corpus was to ensure that the conversion result exhibited no superfluous newlines as these would be represented as sentence boundaries in the resulting material LM, which would have been an unintended side effect.
 The intermediate steps and testcase results are saved in a subfolder of the `results` folder of the repository, allowing subsequent inspection of all steps.

 This was followed by analyzing the results.
 The *Keyword Detection Rate* (KWDR-x) metric was developed to capture the improvement of the interpolated approach with respect to the formulated research goal of improving *keyword* recognition.
 Central modifications to the canonical *WER* consisted in ignoring word insertions, taking *lemmas* as the atomic unit and using the material corpus as an inclusive and the $top_X$ most common words as an exclusive filter.
 The results showed an average improvement in KWDR of 16.8%, while WER did not change significantly.
 This result was compared with the results of other works.
 While there is no common metric but the WER to objectively compare results and WER has the disadvantage of low relevance to the evaluation goals as discussed above, the overall impression was that the measured improvement was quite high and at least serves to validate the usefulness of the explored approach.
+It could also be concluded that the supposed "quality" and quantity of the lecture material did not correlate with the amount of improvement.

 Finally we explored the secondary research question of how to make use of the results for providing graphical interfaces that improve the user experience when searching and scanning a given speech medium.
 We noted that providing a full text display does not make sense for transcription results with a WER above 30% as the reading comprehension is too low at such a rate.
 An alternative was explored by presenting an interface prototype that displays a combination of word timelines and a word cloud with "semantic axes", allowing the user to immediately grasp the overall distribution of keywords during the timeline of a lecture.